-Journalists Alexander Beaney, Chloe Walpole and Elana Xerri investigated when college students took part in a world-wide demonstration.
-Here is their report:
+Journalist Alexander Beaney investigated when college students took part in a world-wide demonstration.
+Here is his report:

 FORGET Brexit.
 Right now, there’s only one political issue on students’ minds at Harlow College.
 And that’s climate change.
 And they’re demanding action immediately.

 In the same week that teenage campaigner Greta Thunberg spoke to thousands at a rally in New York, a fifty-strong group of Harlow College students held placards and chanted in a peaceful demonstration on campus.